Aerospace Connections In Education (ACE)

 - Please consider sending pictures of students engaged in ACE activities that we may share in newsletters, articles, or other CAP AE publications.
-Usable pictures with a brief explanation should be emailed to firstname.lastname@example.org, if there is media permission on file at your school for photo usage.
+Usable pictures with a brief explanation should be emailed to firstname.lastname@example.org. *** Ensure there is media permission on file at your school for student photo usage.

 What happens after I complete the program?

-- The ACE program completion form link will be available in eServices from February to June of the current school year.
+- The ACE program completion form link will be available in eServices from February 1 to June 15 each year.
 It takes about 15-20 minutes to complete the online completion form.
 Details are available on CAP's ACE teachers' page.
 You should receive student and teacher ACE certificates no later than 3 weeks from the date you submit your completion form.

 - To ensure you receive your certificates in time for your end-of-year awards programs, make sure you submit your completion form at least 3 weeks prior to needing student ACE certificates to distribute to your class (or no later than June 15).

 - Please email email@example.com if you have success stories you wish to share, such as improvements in test scores, or a story about how the ACE program impacted a student, your class, or even you, as a teacher.
 It is important that you try to garner media support for the extra activities you provide to your students.
 If you get such media coverage, please send us a link and any photos, etc. to firstname.lastname@example.org.